 What is a Thesis Statement?

-A thesis statement is a sentence that states the topic and purpose of your paper.
-A good thesis statement will direct the structure of your essay and will allow your reader to understand the ideas you will discuss within your paper.
+A thesis statement is a sentence that expresses the central argument or main point of your paper.
+It should be phrased in the form of a claim that can be supported with evidence.
+A good thesis statement will direct the structure of your essay and allow your reader to understand specifically what you will argue within your paper.
+It should be a statement and not a question.

 Where does a Thesis Statement go?

 Your thesis should be stated somewhere in the opening paragraphs of your paper, most often as the last sentence of the introduction.
-Often, a thesis will be one sentence, but for complex subjects, you may find it more effective to break the thesis statement into two sentences.
+Often, a thesis statement will be one sentence, but for complex subjects, you may find it more effective to break it into two sentences.

 How do you write a Thesis Statement?